someone883/Using-an-RGB-LED-With-Raspberry-Pi-Pico/README.md

-## Using a Potentiometer With Raspberry Pi Pico
+## Using a RGB LED With Raspberry Pi Pico

 Here is the Schematic